 Those familiar with modern spin balancers know that even the modern machines still provide the choice of static balance or dynamic.
 So whats the deal with dynamic? and why provide the option?

-In simplified terms, static imbalance, is imbalance up and own, while dynamic balance is imbalance side to side:
+In simplified terms; a static imbalance is imbalance up and down, while dynamic balance is imbalance side to side: